 Brain chemistry: GAD has been associated with abnormal functioning of certain nerve cell pathways that connect particular brain regions involved in thinking and emotion.
 These nerve cell connections depend on chemicals called neurotransmitters that transmit information from one nerve cell to the next.
 If the pathways that connect particular brain regions do not run efficiently, problems related to mood or anxiety may result.
 Medicines, psychotherapies, or other treatments that are thought to "tweak" these neurotransmitters may improve the signaling between circuits and help to improve symptoms related to anxiety or depression.

-Environmental factors: Trauma and stressful events, such as abuse, the death of a loved one, divorce, changing jobs or schools, may lead to GAD.
+Environmental factors: Trauma and stressful events, such as abuse, the death of a loved one, divorce, changing jobs or schools, may contribute to GAD.
 GAD also may become worse during periods of stress.
 The use of and withdrawal from addictive substances, including alcohol, caffeine, and nicotine, can also worsen anxiety.